cuthbertLab/music21/buildDoc/rst/usingEclipse.rst

 don't already have it: http://www.eclipse.org/downloads/packages/eclipse-classic-37/indigor

 You may use Juno (Eclipse 4.2) if you'd like -- it is just a little slower, but is the future of Eclipse.
 The docs below are for Eclipse 3.7, but the procedure is mostly the same for using 4.2.
+If you're upgrading, you can delete your music21base project in your old version of Eclipse and then just follow the same steps below.

 For Windows users, we recommend installing the 32-bit version, regardless of your system's capabilities.
 For Mac users, choose the version that complies with your system.
 If in